TITLE 86: REVENUE

 PART 435 CHARITABLE GAMES ACT

-a) Except as provided in subsection (c) below, the person or organization owning, leasing, or controlling premises upon which any charitable games event is to be conducted must first obtain a license to provide the premises for the charitable games event.
-As used in this Section "premises" means a distinct parcel of land and the buildings thereon.
-Premises may also include a boat upon which charitable games are being played, provided that documentation required by the Department regarding the location and identification of the boat is submitted with the application.
+1) Except as provided in this Section, any person owning, leasing or controlling premises upon which any charitable games event is to be conducted must first obtain a license to provide the premises for the charitable games event.

-c) A licensed provider, other than a municipality, may not provide the same premises for conducting more than 8 charitable games nights per year.
-A municipality may provide the same premises for conducting 16 charitable games nights during a twelve month period (Section 5 of the Act).
+A) A licensed provider, other than a municipality, may not provide the same premises for conducting more than 12 charitable games nights per calendar year.
+A municipality may provide the same premises for conducting 48 charitable games nights during a 12 month period.
+(Section 5 of the Act)

-e) A provider may receive reasonable compensation for the provision of the premises.
-The compensation shall not be based upon a percentage of the gross proceeds from the charitable games (Section 5 of the Act).
-Any arms-length agreement as to rent between a provider and a charitable games licensee shall be presumed to be reasonable, provided both parties are in full compliance with all provisions of this Section.
+e) A provider may receive reasonable compensation for the provision of the premises (Section 5 of the Act).
+Any arms-length agreement as to rent between a provider and a charitable games licensed organization shall be presumed to be reasonable, provided both parties are in full compliance with all provisions of this Section.

 g) A provider may not promote or solicit a charitable games event on behalf of a charitable games licensee or qualified organization (Section 5 of the Act).
-For instance, a provider may not maintain or operate a hotline or newsletter advertising the time and date of games.
-However, a marquis located on the provider's premises which indicates that a licensee is hosting a charity gaming night is permissable.
+For instance, a provider may not maintain or operate a hotline, website or newsletter advertising the time and date of games.
+However, a marquis located on the provider's premises which indicates that a licensed organization is hosting a charity gaming night is permissable.
 A provider may not recruit a qualified organization for an event.

-i) The provider's books and records relating to the provision of premises for charitable games events, including the documentation required by subsection (h) above, shall be maintained for a period of three years after the expiration of a license issued pursuant to this Section and shall be available for inspection by agents or employees of the Department during reasonable business hours.
+h) The provider's books and records relating to the provision of premises for charitable games events, including the documentation required by subsection (a)(1)(B), shall be maintained for a period of three years after the expiration of a license issued pursuant to this Section and shall be available for inspection by agents or employees of the Department during reasonable business hours.